unit4096/antilegacy-editor/roadmap.md

   - [x] tinyobj
   - [x] stbi
 - [x] separate the vulkan renderer and the editor into different files
+  - [x] remove dependencies between the renderer and the loader
 - [x] add input handling using GLFW
 - [ ] add ImGUI interface
   - [x] Add Demo code